 This approach works well when your browser agent or automation tool already produces structured screenshot output.

-Both methods produce the same result: images stored and available for multimodal judge evaluation.
+All methods produce the same result: images stored and available for multimodal judge evaluation.
 Choose whichever fits your workflow better.

 Creating a multimodal judge